thisisnihal/crashcourse1/python_assignments/README.md

 - If a script requires additional packages, install them from the top-level `requirements.txt` inside this folder.
 - No formal test suite is included.
 If you'd like, I can add minimal unit tests or example inputs/outputs for any project.

-Suggested next steps
-- Add a small README inside each subproject with example outputs and any CLI flags used by that project's `main.py`.
-- (Optional) Add unit tests (pytest) for `3.remove_duplicate_emails` and `4.redact_users_info` to guarantee correctness on edge cases.

-Contact / Maintainer
-- Created from repository context.
-Open an issue or ask for updates if you want more detailed per-project docs or runnable examples.